Climb Kilimanjaro with Ultimate Kilimanjaro®

-Every year, over 50,000 people just like you set foot in Tanzania to climb Kilimanjaro, Africa's highest peak.
+Yes, you can!
+Every year, over 50,000 people just like you come to Tanzania to climb Kilimanjaro, the world's tallest free-standing mountain and Africa's highest peak.

-Also the tallest free-standing mountain in the world, Mount Kilimanjaro is a place of myth and folklore.
-Located just 200 miles (325 km) from the equator, the mountain defies logic with its glaciated peak.
+Mount Kilimanjaro is a place of myth and folklore.
+Located 200 miles (325 km) from the equator, the mountain defies logic with its crown of ice.

-Climbing Kilimanjaro does not require any technical skills or special equipment.
-However, the challenge is not to be taken lightly.
+Climbing Kilimanjaro does not require any technical skills or special equipment, just some physical fitness and determination.
+People from all walks of life, from a 7 year old child to an 85 year old man, have successfully summited.
+But the challenge should not be taken lightly.
 You need to understand what lies ahead.
-You have a seemingly endless number of questions.
-Rest assured, you will find the answers to all your questions here - at Ultimate Kilimanjaro, your Kilimanjaro climb specialist.
+Rest assured, you will find the answers to all your questions here - at Ultimate Kilimanjaro®.

 |Mount Kilimanjaro Quick Facts|